DO Women Like Sex Less Than Men?

 Maybe that’s why we don’t do anything to create change.

-Posted on September 27, 2010, in feminism, gender, men, race/ethnicity, sex, sexism, women and tagged American Indians, culture, ethnicity, feminism, gender, men, orgasm, sex, sex research, sex surveys, sexuality.
+Posted on September 27, 2010, in feminism, gender, men, race/ethnicity, sex and sexuality, sexism, women and tagged American Indians, culture, ethnicity, feminism, gender, men, orgasm, sex and sexuality, sex research, sex surveys, sexuality.
 Bookmark the permalink.
 23 Comments.